Operation Larchwood 4: Background

-On January 15 to 15 October 2006, AQI (Al-Qaeda in Iraq) was one of five or six other Sunni insurgent groups that formed the Mujahideen Shura Council (MSC) that embraced the same Salafist ideology as AQI.
+From 15 January to 15 October 2006, AQI (Al-Qaeda in Iraq) was one of five or six other Sunni insurgent groups that formed the Mujahideen Shura Council (MSC) that embraced the same Salafist ideology as AQI.

 Operation Larchwood 4 was developed from intelligence gathered in previous raids conducted by B Squadron SAS and B Squadron 1st SFOD-D (1st Special Forces Operational Detachment-Delta) on AQI targets in areas dubbed: "Baghdad Belts" - a term used by the coalition to for communities surrounding the capital; Baghdad.

-In night-time raids on April 8 and on April 13, 2006, in a town near Yusufiyah, the operators killed seven insurgents (five on April 8 and two on April 13) who the intelligence agencies claimed were foreign jihadists.
-The intelligence gathered in these raids gave JSOC a clear intelligence picture of a group of Al-Qaeda cells around Baghdad, suggesting that their tactics had evolved.
+In night-time raids on 8 and 13 April 2006, in a town near Yusufiyah, the operators killed seven insurgents (five on 8 April and two on 13 April) who the intelligence agencies claimed were foreign jihadists.
+The intelligence gathered in these raids gave Joint Special Operations Command (JSOC) a clear intelligence picture of a group of Al-Qaeda cells around Baghdad, suggesting that their tactics had evolved.

 Operation Larchwood 4 was part of an intense series of operations in the Triangle of Death, most of which were carried out by Delta Force and other US forces.

 Operation

 Target

+The target for the operation was to capture a mid-level terrorist leader to whom journalist Mark Urban gave the pseudonym Abu Atiya.
+(The target should not be confused with Abu Atiya, an alleged subordinate of Al-Zarqawi's who was at that time in prison in Jordan.)

-The target for the operation was to capture a mid-level terrorist leader called Abu Atiya (pseudonym assigned by Mark Urban), he ran AQI's local media campaign, HUMINT and SIGINT intelligence showed that he also had a role in setting up VBIED, his location was confirmed by cell phone intercepts and a grid reference graphic in the form of an aerial photo.
+Abu Atiya, the operation's target, was thought to run AQI's local media campaign, and HUMINT and SIGINT intelligence showed he also had a role in setting up VBIEDs.
+His location was confirmed by cell phone intercepts and a grid reference graphic in the form of an aerial photo.
 The target building was an insurgent-held farmhouse on the outskirts of Yusufiyah.